microsoft/vscode-dev-containers/script-library/README.md

 This folder contains a set of scripts that can be referenced by Dockerfiles in development container "definitions" that are found under the [`containers` directory](../containers).
 When referenced properly, a hash is generated upon release that ensures that only the expected version of this script is executed.
 See [this Dockerfile](../container-templates/dockerfile/.devcontainer/Dockerfile) for an example.

-Note that this folder contains a dev container that can be used to test the scripts before committing them to source control.
+The `test` sub-folder includes Debian, Alpine, and RedHat based dev containers that can be used to test the scripts.

 See [CONTRIBUTING.md](../CONTRIBUTING.md) for details on contributing definitions to this repository.